deeplearning4j/deeplearning4j/pydl4j/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![PyPI version](https://badge.fury.io/py/pydl4j.svg)](https://badge.fury.io/py/pydl4j)

-PyDL4J is a lightweight package manager for the DL4J ecosystem whick allows you to focus on building Python applications on top of `pyjnius` without worrying about the details.
+PyDL4J is a lightweight package manager for the DL4J ecosystem which allows you to focus on building Python applications on top of `pyjnius` without worrying about the details.
 You can use PyDL4J for the following tasks:

 - Automatically manage JARs for your Python projects, such as `jumpy` or `pydatavec`.
-- Configure your Python DL4J environment through the PyDL4J command line interface.
+- Configure your Python DL4J environment through the PyDL4J command line interface,
-- use PyDL4J as a replacement for Maven for basic tasks, from Python.
+- Use PyDL4J as a replacement for Maven for basic tasks, from Python.

 ---------